bionick87/4Dsegment2.0/README.md

 #  Debug phase - Nicolo Savioli

 * [Test/debug](Test/debug) The code results in testing in a small UK Biobank sample.
-    * Problem with the multiatlasreg3D function, I'm identifying where the code fails.
+    * Problem with the multiatlasreg3D function, I'm identifying where the code fails:
+        * topSimilarAtlasShapeSelection function [OK]